 For a second, Finn and Bette held their breath.
-Most of the time, Carter was good with their pranks—but there was always that spilt second while Carter processed what they’d just done, where Finn and Bette held their breaths and thought that maybe they’d pushed it too far this time.
+Most of the time, Carter was good with their pranks—but there was always that split-second while Carter processed what they’d just done, where Finn and Bette held their breaths and thought that maybe they’d pushed it too far this time.
 But then Carter gave a little cough and a laugh, and Finn and Bette relaxed and laughed with him, Finn almost doubled over, using Bette’s shoulder as support.

 “Honestly,” Carter came over and clapped Finn on the back, “you two should just get married and get it over with.”

 Bette laughed.
 She and Finn weren’t even dating.
 They shared an apartment because they were both cheap and a place downtown was expensive.
-They were friends, yeah, but the with exception f a couple drunk birthday parties and one very interesting Christmas night, they’d never been anything more than that.
-Nothing had even really been suggested.
+They were friends, yeah, but the with exception of a couple drunk birthday parties and one very interesting Christmas night, they’d never been anything more than that.
+Nothing had even ever really been suggested.

 “Oh, if only Finn were interested, dream come true,” She teased, heading towards the kitchen, “Want a beer, Car?”

 Finn followed Bette quickly into the kitchen, jumping in front of Bette before she could reach the fridge.
 “Wait—hold on.
-The only reason we’re not getting married is because you think that I’m not interested?”
+The only reason we’re not getting married is that you think that I’m not interested?”

 “Bette, I would love to marry you.
 The only reason I never asked you out is because I didn’t want to make you uncomfortable in your own home and I sure as hell didn’t want you to move out.
-You are my best friend and easily one of the best things that has ever happened to me.
+You are my best friend and easily the best thing that has ever happened to me.
 Carter’s right.
 Let’s just get married.
 Do you want to marry me?”

 Bette stared in awe looking back and forth between Carter and Finn with her mouth half open.
 “Did—did you just propose because Carter made a joke?”